Ralph Yarl: What we know about the Missouri shooting

 Mr Lester's door consisted of both an interior main door and an exterior glass door, both of which were locked, according to a police probable cause statement.
 After a little while Mr Lester opened the interior door holding a firearm.

-No words were exchanged between the two before Mr Lester fired his .32 calibre handgun through the glass door at Ralph as the teenager stood on his front porch.
+No words were exchanged between the two before Mr Lester fired his .32 calibre handgun through the glass door at Ralph as the teenager stood on his front porch, say prosecutors.

-He was shot in the head immediately, Ralph said, and he fell to the ground.
+He was shot in the head immediately, Ralph said, and fell to the ground.
 While on the ground, he was shot a second time in the arm.

 Mr Lester's account to authorities varies only slightly.

-The homeowner said he had just laid down in bed when he heard his doorbell ring, the probable cause statement says.
+The homeowner said he had just lain down in bed when he heard his doorbell ring, the probable cause statement says.
 He picked up his firearm before walking to his door.

 Mr Lester said he opened the interior door and saw a 6ft black man pulling on the external door handle.
 This last point is not consistent with Ralph's description - the teen told investigators he had not touched on the door at all.